• Skip to primary navigation

 Hard boiled eggs on a white surface with some of the eggs partially peeled.

-Really???
-Hard Boiled Eggs???
-Do I really need to write a recipe for hard boiled eggs?
-Why yes, yes I do!
-If you've ever had a fresh egg, and I mean a really fresh egg....like straight from the chicken fresh, then you will know why I need recipe on how to make hard boiled eggs.
+If you've ever had a fresh egg, and I mean a really fresh egg, like straight from the chicken fresh, then you will know why I need a recipe on how to make hard boiled eggs.

-Fresh eggs are wonderful for so many reasons, but when it comes to boiling them, I could be tempted to buy (gasp) them from the store!
-The problem is, they don't peel easily.
+Fresh eggs are wonderful for so many reasons, but when it comes to boiling them, I could be tempted to buy them from the store!
+The problem is, fresh eggs don't peel easily.
 In fact, they hardly peel at all unless you want just a wee bit of white and all the yolk for your hard boiled eggs.

 Hard boiled eggs sliced in half with more whole eggs in the background.